bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/gov.md

 benefit from their knowledge and experience, and also avoid the risk of losing their staking rewards due to abstaining from voting.

-To delegate their voting power, a staking credit holder needs to send a `delegateVote` transaction to the BNB smart chain, specifying the following information:
+To delegate their voting power, a staking credit holder needs to send a `delegateVote` transaction to the `GovToekn` contract, which is a system contract and the address is `0x0000000000000000000000000000000000002005`, specifying the following information:

-- **Delegator address**: The BEP20 address of the delegator, who delegates their voting power to another address.
+- **Delegator address**: The address of the delegator, who delegates their voting power to another address.
-- **Delegatee address**: The BEP20 address of the delegatee, who receives the voting power from the delegator and participates in governance on their behalf.
+- **Delegatee address**: The address of the delegatee, who receives the voting power from the delegator and participates in governance on their behalf.

 The `delegateVote` transaction will record the delegation relationship and the voting power of the delegator on